Feminist Women's Health Center: Legislative advocacy

 Feminist Women's Health Center has formally advocated for legal access to abortion and healthcare at the local and state level for more than 20 years.
 FWHC engages a full-time lobbyist at the state Capitol, mobilizes community members for action alerts, coordinates advocacy days where volunteers can learn about the politics of reproductive justice and lobby their state legislators, and educates on laws relevant to reproductive justice and legislative process, including voter engagement.

 Lawsuit challenging Georgia abortion ban

-During the 2019-2020 legislative session, the Georgia House and Senate passed House Bill 481 (HB 481), a six-week abortion ban and one of the most restrictive anti-abortion measures in the United States.
-In May 2019,  Governor Brian Kemp signed HB 481 to go into effect January 1, 2020.
+On May 7, 2019, Georgia Governor Brian Kemp signed Georgia House Bill 481, a six-week abortion ban which was to take effect on January 1, 2020.

-That June, Feminist Women's Health Center partnered with the American Civil Liberties Union, Center for Reproductive Rights, Planned Parenthood and other reproductive justice organizations to file SisterSong v.
-Kemp in the United States District Court for the Northern District of Georgia to challenge the constitutionality of the ban.
-Judge Steve C. Jones ruled in favor of the plaintiffs, granting an injunction preventing the ban from being enforced in January 2020, as the case continues to move through the courts.
+In June 2019, the American Civil Liberties Union, the American Civil Liberties Union of Georgia, the Center for Reproductive Rights, and Planned Parenthood filed a lawsuit in the United States District Court for the Northern District of Georgia on behalf of several reproductive justice advocates and abortion providers, including Feminist Women's Health Center.
+Although initially enjoined by Judge Steve C. Jones in July 2020, the United States Court of Appeals for the Eleventh Circuit allowed the law to take effect in June 2022 in light of Dobbs v.
+Jackson Women's Health Organization.